Sunt celebru, scoate-mă de aici!

 Sunt celebru, scoate-mă de aici! is the Romanian version of the I'm a Celebrity...Get Me Out of Here! reality game show.
 The series premiered on February 16, 2015, on Pro TV.
 The first season was hosted by Cabral Ibacka and Mihai Bobonete.
 In season two, Adela Popescu takes over hosting duties from Bobonete.

 The series sees celebrities living in the jungle with few creature comforts, and competing in various challenges to earn meals and other luxuries.
 They compete to be crowned king or queen of the jungle.
 The show is sponsored by Telekom Romania, a Romanian telecommunications company headquartered in Bucharest.

-Since 2021, reports that the series will be revived have circulated in the media, with Pro TV tipped to air the series from 2022 after 7 years of absence.
+Season two of the series aired in 2022 after 7 years of absence.

 Format

 The premise of the show is that there is a group of well known personalities living together in a specially constructed camp site in a jungle.
 During their time in the jungle they are isolated from the outside world and are not commonly aware of outside events.
 While in the jungle, some of the contestants (generally voted by the viewing public) compete in challenges for food and luxuries for the camp.
 These challenges often involve local wildlife and are meant to gross out the contestants.
 Each week one or more of the contestants are evicted from the jungle, based on viewer votes.
 In addition, if the contestants become overwhelmed by their situation they can leave the series by speaking the phrase "I'm a celebrity...get me out of here!".
 However, it is reported that if contestants do quit they will have their income for participating in the series markedly reduced.
 Throughout the show, additional contestants (called "intruders") enter the competition; and beginning with season two, some contestants are only included temporarily (i.e. having a guest appearance).
 In the end, a final viewer vote occurs to determine the winner of the series, who is given the title of "King or Queen of the Jungle".